FlorentinTh/LIARA-SHCA/README.md

 # Raspberry Pi Cluster Architecture

-Main repository of the raspberry pi cluster deployed as part of one of my Ph.
+Main repository of the Raspberry Pi cluster deployed as part of one of my Ph.
 D. thesis projects.

 ![network-scheme.jpg](/assets/images/network-scheme.jpg "network-scheme")